ARMmbed/mbed-os/TESTS/network/emac/README.md

     }
 ```

-For Wi-Fi you also need to configure Wi-Fi SSID and security options to the configuration file.
+For Wi-Fi, you also need to configure Wi-Fi SSID and security options to the configuration file.

 Test case priorities
 --------------------

 Please refer to the following table for priorities of test cases.
-Priorities
-are labeled as MUST and SHOULD.
-MUST means this is a requirement and
-therefore mandatory to pass the test.
-SHOULD means it is recommended to
-pass the test if the driver implements the feature in question.
+Priorities are labeled as MUST and SHOULD.
+MUST means this is a requirement and therefore mandatory to pass the test.
+SHOULD means it is recommended to pass the test if the driver implements the feature in question.

 |     | Test case                               | Priority |
 |-----|-----------------------------------------|----------|